openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 **Course language**
 Within the course list, the course could be also filtered by the chosen course language.

-By expanding the avanced settings you will also find the following course classifiers:
+By expanding the avanced settings you will also find the additional course classifiers.

-**Categories**
-Create or select any category that fits your purpose.
-The categories will be used for filtering in the courses list.

-**Reporting Type**

-**Enrollment Delta**

-**Skills**
+These course classifiers can be defined differently for each platform instance.
+Depending on your platform instance, these classifiers might be e.g. the difficulty level, the target audience or the course topic.
+Additional classifiers can be discussed with the platform administration team.

 ## Channel Setting